MarkAdell/personal-website/content/blog/intro-to-human-nutrition.md

 - **Food Portions:** Create a customized food plan that fits your health goal, whether it is weight loss, weight gain, or weight maintenance.
 It is worth noting that the primary factor determining weight gain or loss is whether you consume more or fewer calories than what your body burns.
 - **Carbohydrates:** Choose complex carbohydrates such as whole grains, fruits, and legumes instead of simple carbohydrates such as refined sugar (table sugar) and products with added sugar.
 - **Fats:** It is preferable to consume a higher proportion of unsaturated fats that can be found in nuts, fish, and vegetable oils than saturated fats found in red meat, chicken skin, butter, and full-fat dairy products.
 According to the American Heart Association, saturated fat should account for no more than 5% to 6% of your daily calories intake.
 Avoid trans fats found in processed products and fast food.
-- **Proteins:** Try to eat a variety of protein sources including plant-based proteins such as beans, peas, and soy products as well as animal proteins such as white meat, fish, eggs, and dairy products.
+- **Proteins:** Try to eat a variety of protein sources including plant-based proteins such as beans, peas, and soy products as well as animal-based proteins such as white and red meat, eggs, and dairy products.
+Please note that while red meat is a valuable source of nutrients like iron, zinc and vitamin B, it shouldn not be consumed exclusively due to its higher levels of saturated fats and cholesterol compared to white meat.
 - **Salt:** The healthy daily salt intake is approximately 5 to 7 grams.
 - **Nutritional Facts:** Always read the nutritional facts on product packages to learn about the amounts and types of nutrients in the product and determine whether the product is healthy.
 - **Water:** Be sure to drink enough water every day, the recommended amount is 3 to 5 liters.
 Water is essential for all body functions including digestion, absorption, and transportation of nutrients.